sergemalo/sm-bladerf/hdl/README.md

 ```

 ## 1.2 Modifications to build.sh
-I totally "vide-coded" the modifications you can see in the first commit to ```build_bladerf.sh```.
+I totally "vibe-coded" the modifications you can see in the first commit to ```build_bladerf.sh```.
 I simply loaded the repo into VS Code (v >= 1.106) with OpenAI Codex - It fixed the script for me.

 -----
 -----